alexwasserman/gigabyte-z390-aorus-master-hackintosh/README.md

 # Hackintosh Catalina (10.5.5) Guide for Gigabyte Z390 Aorus Master (OpenCore) with FileVault

 This build is "Vanilla".
-I used [this guide](https://dortania.github.io/OpenCore-Desktop-Guide/) as a starting point, with references and checking to [CMER's awesome guide](https://github.com/cmer/gigabyte-z390-aorus-master-hackintosh/blob/master/README.md).
+I used [this guide](https://dortania.github.io/OpenCore-Desktop-Guide/) as a starting point, with references and checking to [cmer's awesome guide](https://github.com/cmer/gigabyte-z390-aorus-master-hackintosh/blob/master/README.md).

 The biggest difference is that I have FileVault and the GUI OS picker enabled, and I've updated the kexts, SSDTs, etc to the latest for 0.5.8 and 10.15.5

-Yes - this is totally ripped from CMER - all credit to him.
+Yes - this is totally ripped from [cmer](https://github.com/cmer) - all credit to him.

 ### Hardware